MawLr/samu-site/content/writing-and-submitting.md

 #### Uploading your article

 Upload your article in the `content` folder.
 Click on the "Add file" drop down.
 You can choose to write a file from scratch on GitHub in your browser, or upload an existing file from your computer.
 Make sure the file you upload is a `.md` file.
 In other words your file should look like this: `writing-and-submitting.md`.
 If you are creating the file in GitHub you can just annotate your file name with `.md`.
 If you are uploading the file from your computer you must edit the file name's extention to `.md`.
-At the bottom of the page you can click the "Sign off and commit changes" button to send you article for review.
+At the bottom of the page click the "Sign off and commit changes" button.

+### Step 5: Compare and Pull

+Click on the "Compare and pull request".
+On the "Open a pull request" page you can mark one of the Reviewers for a review on your article in the panel on the right.
+You can also leave any relavent comments here.
+When you are finished click the "Create pull request" button.

+### Final remarks

+If your article have the correct syntax and follow the guidelines, it will be added to the [site](https://southafricanminorityunion.com//).